Cooperation and competition in the collective drive by motor proteins: Mean active force, fluctuations, and self-load: Introduction

-Important insights into the working of MPs have been gained from {\em in vitro} gliding assay experiments~\cite{Kron1986, Howard1989, Vale1994, Bourdieu1995, Walter2012}.
+Important insights into the working of MPs have been gained from {\em in vitro} gliding assay experiments~\cite{Kron1986, Howard1989, Vale1994, Bourdieu1995, Lam2014, Korten2018, Reuther2021}.
 In them, the MP tails are attached irreversibly to a substrate.
 The head domains of MPs can attach to conjugate filaments and, while walking on them, drive the filaments in the opposite direction.
 This generates an active motion of filaments.
-In a large assembly of F-actins or microtubules driven by such an MP bed of conjugate MPs intriguing collective motion, including gliding, swirling, and spiral formation, was observed~\cite{AMOS1991, Bourdieu1995, Sekimoto1995, Sumino2012, Schaller2010}.
-The motion of MP-driven semiflexible filaments~\cite{Shee2021, Gupta2019a, Chaudhuri2016j} led to several remarkable properties, including dynamical transitions between spiral and open chain conformations.
+The motion of actin filaments driven by myosin bed showed two intriguing properties~\cite{Bourdieu1995, Lam2014}.
+The speed of the filament increases to saturate as the density of myosins increases.
+Moreover, pinned filaments show spiraling motion at high MP density~\cite{Bourdieu1995, Lam2014}.
+Cooperation and competition between MPs in driving cargo generate rich dynamics~\cite{Leduc2010a, Uccar2017, Uccar2019, Scharrel2014, Grover2016, Braun2017, Reuther2021a, DSouza2022}.
+In a large assembly of F-actins or microtubules driven by such an MP bed of conjugate MPs, intriguing collective motion, including gliding, swirling, and spiral formation, was observed~\cite{AMOS1991, Sekimoto1995, Sumino2012, Schaller2010}.
+The motion of MP-driven semiflexible filaments led to several remarkable properties, including dynamical transitions between spiral and open chain conformations~\cite{Shee2021, Gupta2019a, Chaudhuri2016j}.
 Other active polymer models with the tangential drive led to similar behaviors~\cite{Jiang2014b, Isele-Holder2015d, Man2019, Winkler2020}.
 However, in the absence of direct mapping, it remains unclear what kind of MP activity can lead to which dynamical property of filaments.

 In this paper, we consider the dynamics of a rigid filament driven by a gliding assay of conjugate MPs.
 We develop an active bath description of the filament motion identifying and characterizing the mean force and force fluctuations due to the MP assay.
 We find that a lack of synchrony in the MP extension generates a self-load, reducing the efficiency with which many MPs can drive the filament together.
 For this, we utilize direct numerical simulations of the stochastic dynamics of MPs and the filament and formulate an approximate analytic theory using a mean-field approach.
 Our work builds on the recent extensions of thermodynamic concepts to active matter~\cite{Solon2015b, Mandal2019, Petrelli2020, Loi2010}, and descriptions of tracer dynamics in active particle bath~\cite{Reichert2021, Rizkallah2022}.
 Our main achievements in this paper are the following: (i)~We obtain approximate analytic expressions for the mean force and force correlation. (ii)~We derive an approximate expression for the self-load utilizing an effective temperature.
 Our first result directly connects the active forces felt by the filament to MP properties.
 It can be utilized in future active polymer modeling for the many-body dynamics of MP-driven biological filaments.
 Direct comparisons between our numerical results to analytic expressions show good quantitative agreement in several cases and qualitative agreement in others.